 – Treble Cone: 1 hour 30 minutes (90 kilometres)

-For all of the Queenstown ski fields, you can either drive or use mountain coach transport.
+For all four Queenstown ski fields, you can either drive or use mountain coach transport.

 Coronet Peak and The Remarkables offer two mountain coach services: